Thejas04/Thejas04/README.md

 ### 🚀 Software Developer & CyberSecurity Engineer

-Passionate about full-stack development and cloud architecture, I thrive on solving complex problems and contributing to innovative projects that make a difference.
+Passionate about full-stack development, cybersecurity expert and cloud architecture, I thrive on solving complex problems and contributing to innovative projects that make a difference.

 ---